 How does Android digital signage work

 Android TV digital signage consists of any Android hardware device, a screen, and a digital signage software solution.
-If you already have an Android TV you’re already halfway there, if not, any display will work you simply need to purchase an inexpensive Android TV box (while these can be had for less then $50, investing in one of the higher quality products we recommend below will give you a much more reliable setup), connect it to your screen and pair your digital signage software.
-With TelemetryTV’s Android application you can deploy on Android TV boxes, Android TV powered televisions such as the Sony Bravia line, and Android mobile devices such as tablets.
+If you already have an Android TV you’re already halfway there, if not, any display will work you simply need to purchase an inexpensive Android TV box (while these can be had for less than $50, investing in one of the higher quality products we recommend below will give you a much more reliable setup), connect it to your screen and pair your digital signage software.
+With TelemetryTV’s Android application you can deploy on Android TV boxes, Android TV-powered televisions such as the Sony Bravia line, and Android mobile devices such as tablets.

 Android TV digital signage advantages

-Android TV digital signage has some big advantages if you’re a user looking for a cost effective solution and easy management.
+Android TV digital signage has some big advantages if you’re a user looking for a cost-effective solution and easy management.

 Android TV is one of the most inexpensive options to deploy digital signage.
 Due to a large number of providers offering Android hardware, pricing is competitive and there’s a wide number of devices to choose from, each suited to specific uses (more on this below).

-Android TV devices give users the ability to automatically provision their devices through USB making them a great option for deploying at scale, and once setup they’re very easy to manage.
-Users can provision thousands of devices using the same USB stick and also set the WiFi, system clock and other parameters during the setup
+Android TV devices give users the ability to automatically provision their devices through USB making them a great option for deploying at scale, and once set up they’re very easy to manage.
+Users can provision thousands of devices using the same USB stick and also set the WiFi, system clock, and other parameters during the setup